INFM - Information Management

 The Information Management Capstone Experience I and II are the culminating experience of the Master of Information Management program, taken in the students final two semesters.
 The capstone experience provide students with the opportunity to integrate and synthesize the knowledge and skills acquired throughout their MIM course work while working in a real world Information Management project.
 These courses must be taken in succession.

-Prerequisite: INFM736; and must have earned a minimum of 27 credits in the MIM Program.
-Or permission of instructor.
+Prerequisite: Must have earned a minimum of 27 credits in the MIM Program; or permission of instructor.

 Restriction: Must be in Information Management (Master's) program; and permission of INFO-College of Information Studies.